-Trump’s skills put to the test in high-stakes health care vote
+Trump's ultimatum on health bill leaves Republicans scrambling for votes

 For subscribers: Five chips on the table with Trump’s health-care gamble

+At least 35 Republicans still plan to vote against the bill, according to CBS News.
+If all House members were to vote, Republicans can only afford to lose 21 votes.

+The American Health Care Act is the first foray into legislation for Trump, a New York businessman and reality television star who took office on Jan.
+20.

-The vote on the American Health Care Act had originally been set for Thursday.
-In an embarrassing setback, it was postponed because of the tepid support.
+The vote had been set for Thursday, the seventh anniversary of the signing of Obamacare.
+In an embarrassing setback, it was postponed because of tepid support.

-By Thursday evening, Trump signaled he was done negotiating and demanded lawmakers support the bill, or face the consequences.
+By Thursday evening, Trump signaled he was done negotiating and demanded lawmakers back the bill, or face the consequences.

 “The message is ... it’s done tomorrow, or Obamacare stays,” said Representative Chris Collins of New York, a Trump ally.

-Replacing the signature health care plan of former Democratic President Barack Obama was a key campaign pledge for Trump and Republicans, who viewed Obama’s 2010 Affordable Care Act as overly intrusive and expensive.
+Replacing Obama’s signature health care plan was a key campaign pledge for Trump and Republicans, who viewed it as overly intrusive and expensive.

 Obamacare aimed to boost the number of Americans with health insurance through mandates on individuals and employers, and income-based subsidies.
-Some 20 million Americans gained insurance coverage through the law.
+About 20 million Americans gained insurance coverage through the law.

 The House replacement plan would rescind taxes created by Obamacare, repeal a penalty against people who do not buy coverage, slash funding for the Medicaid program for the poor and disabled, and modify tax subsidies that help individuals buy plans.

-Conservatives felt the bill did not go far enough to repeal Obamacare and moderates felt the plan could hurt their constituents.
+Conservatives believe the Republican bill does not go far enough to repeal Obamacare and moderates think the plan could hurt their constituents.

-House leaders agreed to four pages of last-minute amendments, including allowing states to choose which “essential benefits” are required in insurance plans, keeping a 0.9 per cent surcharge on Medicare for high-income Americans for six years, and giving states more money for maternal health and mental health.
+House leaders agreed to four pages of last-minute amendments, including allowing states to choose which “essential benefits” are required in insurance plans, keeping a 0.9 percent surcharge on Medicare for high-income Americans for six years, and giving states more money for maternal health and mental health.

 It was unclear whether that was enough to win over skeptics.